dylanaraps/pure-bash-bible/README.md

 # Variables

-## Assign and access a variable using a variable.
+## Assign and access a variable using a variable

 ```shell
 hello_world="test"